Detecting Identification Failure in Moment Condition Models: Application to the Long-Run Risks Model

-Table \ref{tab:LRR_eigen} reports the eigenvalues in decreasing order of the normalized $B_{n,LS}$ and $B_{n,LS}P_{\theta_1}^\perp$ as well as the normalized sample gradient $\partial_\theta \bar{g}_n(\hat\theta_n)$ as a reference.
-The estimate $\hat\theta_n$ is computed by using the calibration in \citet{bansal2004} as starting value, and alternating between the Nelder-Mead and \textsc{bobyqa} optimizers until convergence.\footnote{Note that different seeds for the simulated samples yield very different estimates but similar fitted moments.
-Also, the sample gradient is not available analytically; it is computed by finite differences which here is quite sensitive to the choice of step size.} The numerical results rely on $\kappa_n = \sqrt{2\log(\log(T_S))/T} = 0.12$; $T_S = T(1+1/S)$ accounts for simulation noise.
-Using the threshold $\underline{\lambda}_n = \sqrt{2\log(T_S)/T} = 0.21$ implies that $B_{n,LS}$ detects $5$ directions of identification failure, with an additional eigenvalue just above the threshold.
-In comparison, the gradient is small in $4$ directions.
-After projecting out $\theta_1 = (\gamma,\psi^{-1})$, there are $6$ eigenvalues above the threshold, indicating $6$ (semi)-strongly identified parameters.
-Hence, inference for $(\gamma,\psi^{-1})$ relies on a $\chi^2_{6}(0.95)=12.6$ critical value.
+Table \ref{tab:LRR_eigen} compares the spectrum of the normalized Jacobian and quasi-Jacobian.\footnote{The estimate $\hat\theta_n$ used for the Jacobian is computed by using the calibration in \citet{bansal2004} as starting value, and alternating between the Nelder-Mead and \textsc{bobyqa} optimizers until convergence.
+Note that different seeds for the simulated samples yield very different estimates but similar fitted moments.
+Also, the sample gradient is not available analytically; it is computed by finite differences which here is quite sensitive to the choice of step size.} Using the threshold $\underline{\lambda}_n = \sqrt{2\log(n_S)/n} = 0.21$ implies that $B_{n,\infty}$ detects $5$ directions of identification failure, with an additional singular value just above the threshold.
+In comparison, the gradient is small in $3$ directions.
+After projecting out $\theta_1 = (\gamma,\psi^{-1})$, there are $7$ singular values above the threshold, indicating $7$ (semi)-strongly identified parameters.
+Hence, inference for $(\gamma,\psi^{-1})$ relies on a $\chi^2_{5}(0.95)=11.1$ critical value.
 In comparison, full projection relies on $\chi^2_{12}(0.95)=21$, and standard inference $\chi^2_{2}(0.95)=6$.